-More information about payment dates can be found at: https://resources.leicestershire.gov.uk/sites/resource/files/field/pdf/2020/1/2/FEEE-headcount-and-funding-payment-dates-2020.pdf It is important that you have sufficient funds to support the on-going costs of providing childcare during this first period (I.e. staffing / resources / rent / utilities etc) until your payment is due.
+More information about payment dates can be found at: FEEE headcount and funding payment dates Calendar.
+It is important that you have sufficient funds to support the on-going costs of providing childcare during this first period (I.e. staffing / resources / rent / utilities etc) until your payment is due.
 Once you have completed your first period we are then able to generate an initial payment for the subsequent period to support the on-going sustainability of providers.